lslezak/yast-container/README.md

 a container.

 However, the current YaST is not prepared for that.
 The adjustments seem to be small but a lot of places would need to be updated.
+It should be similar to moving some configuration steps from the second installation stage (running in `/`) to the first stage (running in `/mnt`) as we did some time ago.

-On the other hand some YaST modules do not make sense in a containerized world, for example the module for HTTP server.
-It is supposed that the HTTP server would run in a separate container.
+Also some YaST modules do not make sense in a containerized world, for example the module for HTTP server.
+It is supposed that the HTTP server would run in a separate container, managed by other tools.